ahsieh53632/tyot/README.md

 ## Design
 Sicne we can not find avaliable live stream cams  for our purpose, we use a S3 bucket and a trigger to simulate the process of a live stream.
-We realized that Amazon rekognition cannot detect plastic bags well, and it's incapable of detecting "dump" actions.
+We realized that Amazon rekognition cannot detect plastic bags well, and more importantly, it's incapable of detecting "dump" actions.
 Therefore, we implemented foreground detection with opencv in this project.
 An object is considered household garbage if its size reaches a threshold.